trinhminhtriet/trinhminhtriet/CV.md

 ### Other Skills

-- **Agile Methodologies:** Strong advocate of Agile practices including Scrum and Kanban.
+- **Agile Methodologies:** Strong advocate of Agile practices including Scrum.
 - **Test-Driven Development (TDD):** Committed to writing clean, maintainable, and testable code.
 - **Code Review:** Experienced in conducting thorough code reviews to ensure code quality and best practices.
 - **Mentorship:** Passionate about mentoring junior developers and fostering a collaborative team environment.